AlexV525/AlexV525/README.md

 - 🌱 I’m currently learning **Flutter**, **Android Native**, Web (Front-End), Python, etc.

-- 🚀 I'm active on GitHub and participate the development with many projects and repos.
+- 🚀 I'm active on GitHub and participate the development with many projects and repositories.

+- 🏅 I'm a contributor with contributor access of Flutter SDK.

+- 🏫 I'm the leader of [OpenJMU](https://github.com/openjmu) from [JiMei University](https://english.jmu.edu.cn/).

-- 🤝 I'm a member for some organizations, such as [FlutterCandies](https://github.com/fluttercandies), [CFUG](https://github.com/cfug).
+- 🤝 I'm a member for some organizations, such as [FlutterCandies](https://github.com/fluttercandies), [CFUG](https://github.com/cfug), etc.

-- 👯 I’m looking to collaborate on Flutter Team or any team related to Flutter in China.
+- 👯 I’m a maintainer of China Flutter User Group (CFUG) , and hope to collaborate with any team related to Flutter in China.

-- ✍🏻 I'm writing articles on [juejin.im](https://juejin.im).
+- ✍🏻 I'm writing articles on [juejin.im](https://juejin.im/user/606586150596360) and my [Blog](https://blog.alexv525.com/).

 - 📫 How to reach me: